ankur-98/ankur-98/README.md

 - 💬 My 10 year milestone mission is to extend my work to the game theory of the social world in applications like soical media and establish a framework for cooperative and collaborative Web 3.0 based communication framework.
 - 👯 I am interested in [mentoring, coaching](https://lnkd.in/dGBVPpuu) and collaborating with people in the field of AI.
 If you have an idea related to my areas of interest, feel free to shoot me an email!

-#### Bibliography: Half-Read Books On My Shelf Contributing To My Perspective 📚
+#### Bibliography: Books On My Shelf Contributing To My Perspective 📚
 - [Clark, Robin.
 Meaningful games: Exploring language with game theory.
 MIT Press, 2011.](https://www.amazon.ca/Meaningful-Games-Exploring-Language-Theory/dp/0262016176)
 - [Akmajian, Adrian, et al. Linguistics: An introduction to language and communication.
 MIT press, 2017.](https://www.amazon.ca/Linguistics-Introduction-Communication-Adrian-Akmajian/dp/026253326X)
 - [Chomsky, Noam.
 The minimalist program.
 MIT press, 2014.](https://www.amazon.ca/dp/0262531283/?coliid=I33XA01M3979X9&colid=1DZJE8P05R1PQ&psc=1&ref_=lv_ov_lig_dp_it)